 When we talk about determining the strongest animal in the world, it’s hard to say definitively which animal wins.
-This is because there are so many different kinds of strength that it is nearly impossible to pick a single animal out as the strongest of all.
+This is because there are so many different kinds of strength that it is nearly impossible to pick a single animal as the strongest of all.

 Instead of trying to determine a single winner, this list features 10 amazing creatures that all possess their own impressive kind of strength, relative to their size.
 Some of the animals that made this list may surprise you, but you surely wouldn’t want to get on the bad side of any of them, no matter how small they are!

 1. Strongest Mammal: Elephant — Can Carry Seven Tons

 When you think of sheer brute strength, you probably think of lions or gorillas.
 However, the reality is that the majestic and typically docile elephant wins the prize for the world’s strongest mammal.

-Yet elephants’ intense level of power also allows it to easily uproot fully grown trees or forcefully spray up to a gallon of water.
+Yet elephants’ intense level of power also allows them to easily uproot fully grown trees or forcefully spray up to a gallon of water.
 In addition, elephants can carry up to 14,000 pounds, which is seven tons.
 To put that into perspective, that weight translates to about 130 adult humans.

 Visit the elephant encyclopedia page to learn more about these strong herbivores.